eckozero/CLIc/README.md

 How To Play
 -----------

-These reules explain how to play CLIc, not how to play chess.
+These rules explain how to play CLIc, not how to play chess.
 If you don't know how to play chess, why did you download this?

 > Moves are controlled using non-algebraic notation, with one move per prompt